-A crispy outer crust and gooey center makes these Chocolate Chocolate Chip Cookies one of the Best Vegan Cookies of the summer!
-That means you might need to have one (or two) yourself and show the rest of them off to friends and family at your next summer block party!
+A crispy outer crust and gooey center makes these Vegan Chocolate Chocolate Chip Cookies one of the Best Vegan Cookies of all time!
+That means you might need to have one (or two) yourself and show the rest of them off to friends and family at your next party!

 Adee and I like to play this game where we take a completely out of context quote and see if the other can guess what favorite movie it comes from.
 We try to pick the most obscure quote with the fewest words (or guttural noises) as possible to stump the other one.